ethereum/ethereum-org-website/src/content/defi/index.md

   ]
 ---

 DeFi is an open and global financial system built for the internet age – an alternative to a system that's opaque, tightly controlled and held together by decades-old infrastructure and processes.
 It gives you control and visibility over your money.
 It has given many users exposure to global markets, and alternatives to their local currency or banking options.
-These "decentralized" services are largely owned by its users and maintained as a public good.
-It reimagines all of the financial services previously limited to those given permission to access, and opens them up to anyone with an internet connection.
+These "decentralized" services are largely owned and maintained by their users.
+DeFi reimagines all of the financial services previously limited to those with permission to access, and opens them up to anyone with an internet connection.
 So far tens of billions of dollars worth of crypto has flowed through DeFi applications and it's growing every day.

 ## What's DeFi? {#what-is-defi}